 I want to make it very clear that I do not find these posts offensive, despite how much my automated feed of them at @AdoptionHonesty might resemble other such efforts, such as @YesYoureRacist, for example.
 I do not wish to mimic the false outrage of adopters whom I decry for the hypocritical mythologies they espouse.
 I find it enlightening that economically and politically speaking much of this expression comes from those who, historically and otherwise, are of the classes targeted for adoption, and who have experienced displacement and/or dispossession, which forms a primary aspect of their (expressed or perceived) identity.

 This resistance historically runs deep.
-If you visit the Twitter page, you will note two things.
-First is the avatar that I am using which is from the UK-based CORAM organization’s museum exhibition entitled “Threads of Feeling“.
+At the top of this post is an image which is from the UK-based CORAM organization’s museum exhibition entitled “Threads of Feeling“.
 Here is a red heart that was sewn onto a child’s clothes as a memento of connection that the child’s mother hoped to use to be reunited in the future.
 This is not desperation, but one of active agency.

 In this light, to speak honestly of adoption likewise becomes a liberating and resistant act.
 To challenge the mythology of adoption becomes a primary obligation.
 To reveal the truth of the inherent cultural disdain for displacement and dispossession is our necessitated prerogative.
 There’s no middle ground; no compromise position.
 The voices that I am channeling here are that of resistance, and should be acknowledged as such, and I thank all of the authors for their indulgence of my use of their Words.
 I’ll gladly untweet anything should there be any disagreement along these lines.

 The Adoption Honesty project will be an evolving one.
 Currently I am pulling a search feed off of Twitter every quarter hour, and retweeting a few of the resulting hits, without much in the way of discretion or discernment.
 As my understanding of the monstrous Twitter API grows, this will likely change.
 To this end, I am welcoming of feedback, (theoretical or practical) criticism, as well as comments for improvement.
-Also, if anyone is interested, I’m happy to discuss the tech aspect of this (I’m working in Perl, and running a cron job off of my computer, so the feed is on when my computer is on).
-Thanks for reading.
+Also, if anyone is interested, I’m happy to discuss the tech aspect of this (I’m working in Perl, and running a cron job off of of a throwaway netbook computer.
+Thanks for reading.)